biocypher/biocypher/README.md

 If you would like to contribute to BioCypher development, please refer to our [contribution guidelines](CONTRIBUTING.md). :)

+If you want to ask informal questions, talk about dev things, or just chat, please join our community at https://biocypher.zulipchat.com!

-> Imposter syndrome disclaimer: We want your help.
+> **Imposter syndrome disclaimer:** We want your help.
 No, really.
 There may be a little voice inside your head that is telling you that you're not ready, that you aren't skilled enough to contribute.
 We assure you that the little voice in your head is wrong.
 Most importantly, there are many valuable ways to contribute besides writing code.
 >
 > This disclaimer was adapted from the [Pooch](https://github.com/fatiando/pooch) project.